5 Misconceptions About College Aid

 Mistake Number 3: Assuming that filling out the FAFSA is too much trouble.

-The FAFSA takes the average student around 25 minutes to fill out, according to the U.S. Department of Education's federal student aid website.
+The FAFSA takes the average student less than an hour to fill out, according to the U.S. Department of Education's federal student aid website.
 Even if that's an optimistic estimate, the form costs nothing to fill out, and it could be well worth the time spent if it saves your family money.

 Also, some new federal rules have been implemented during the past couple of years with the aim of making it easier to fill out the form.
 For one, the window for filing the FAFSA is now three months longer than it used to be--Oct.
 1 to June 30.